ddnexus/pagy/docs/api/keyset.md

 ==- `:tuple_comparison`

-Boolean variable that enables the tuple comparison e.g. `(brand, id) > (:brand, :id)`.
+Boolean option that enables the tuple comparison e.g. `(brand, id) > (:brand, :id)`.
 It works only with the same direction order, hence it's ignored for mixed order.
 Check how your DB supports it (your `keyset` should include only `NOT NULL` columns).
 Default `nil`.